2u6z3r0/react-typescript-prettier-eslint-airbnb/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn run lint`

+checks all linting rules, shows error,warning if any

+### `yarn run format`

+Runs prettier against all files, formats according to the rules mentioned.

+### `yarn run isready`

+Formats all the files using prettier and checks for linting errors, if no issues will run build command to generate final build.

 ### `yarn test`